Skip to content ↓

 She is allocated five days a week to manage SEN provision alongside other responsibilities.

-We have a team of 26 teaching partners and two Nursery Practitioners (level 3) including 2 higher level teaching assistants (HLTAs) who are trained to deliver SEN provision.
+We have a team of 26 teaching partners and two nursery practitioners (level 3) including two higher level teaching assistants (HLTAs) who are trained to deliver SEN provision.

 One of our teaching partners is a trained Thrive Practitioner.